-- 1.1.8 The Code of Conduct of each LBPSB School or Centre, their Anti-Violence and Anti-Bullying Plans, and the LBPSB Safe and Caring Schools Policy (including the Code of conduct for Parents/Guardians/Visitors) may address specific situations at the school or centre level (e.g. cases of bullying, violence, harassment, etc.). - 1.1.9 As per the Education Act, the teacher is responsible for assigning results following the evaluation of the achievements of their students.
+- 1.4.2 The Code of Conduct of each LBPSB School or Centre, their Anti-Violence and Anti-Bullying Plans, and the LBPSB Safe and Caring Schools Policy (including the Code of conduct for Parents/Guardians/Visitors) may address specific situations at the school or centre level (e.g. cases of bullying, violence, harassment, etc.). - 1.4.3 As per the Education Act, the teacher is responsible for assigning results following the evaluation of the achievements of their students.
 A teacher can be asked by a Principal, with reasons, to review the result assigned to the student.

-Complaint Examination Procedure for International Students (By-law 9-B)
+Complaint Examination Procedure for students other than International Students

-1.1.10 International Students of any level, or their parents if the students are minors, must refer themselves to the document entitled By-law 9- B: Complaint Examination Procedure for International Students.
+1.4.4 Students who are not registered as International Students, or their parents if the students are minors, must refer themselves to the document entitled Bylaw 9- A: Complaint Examination Procedure.